Leon Louw

 Leon Louw is a South African intellectual, author, speaker and policy advisor.
-He is the executive director and cofounder of the Free Market Foundation, a nonprofit organisation ranked at number 123 in a CEOWorld's 2017 list of the most influential think-tanks in the world.
+He is the cofounder and former executive director of the Free Market Foundation, a nonprofit organisation ranked at number 123 in a CEOWorld's 2017 list of the most influential think-tanks in the world.
 He is a regularly featured speaker and writer in South African and international media.
 He has addressed many prominent organisations, including the US Congress hearings on apartheid, the King Center for Nonviolent Social Change, the Hoover Institute, and the United Nations.

 Early life

 Leon Louw was born in the town of Krugersdorp on 18 March 1948 to a conservative Afrikaner family.
 After his mother died in his infancy, he was raised by relatives in Potchefstroom, where he attended preschool and started primary school.
 When his father remarried, he was moved to the new family home in Johannesburg where he completed primary school and attended secondary school.
 After matriculating, he studied law at the University of the Witwatersrand (1965–1968), after which he completed his BJuris (1969-70) degree through the University of South Africa whilst serving legal articles at a law firm.

 At university, he became a Marxist and anti-apartheid activist.
 He studied the major works of Marx and other communist writers.
 As an activist participating in anti-apartheid demonstrations and underground meetings he often found himself at odds with the law and the police.